eminmtas/aligned_layer_tendermint/README.md

 #### REST

 The node exposes REST endpoints via gRPC-gateway on port 1317.
-A swagger UI can be accesed at `localhost:1317`.
+An OpenAPI specification can be found [here](https://docs.cosmos.network/api)

 To get the status of the server, run: